Trinity-Developers-Club/Web-Dev-Contribution/React/OAtulA/ToDo_App/README.md

 - added
 - deleted
 - edited
+- marked as done
 - saved to local storage.

-So that the next time you visit it you will see the previous tasks.
+So that the next time you visit it, you will see the previous tasks.